o3de/sig-build/rfcs/rfc-bld-20230222-1-ar-cost-reduction.md

 We use the AR as our primary mechanism to test commits for PRs submitted to O3DE.
 The jobs within the AR execute builds and tests for several platforms and all of them must pass before the PR is merged.
 We also utilize the AR to run the same set of jobs post-merge on the target branch (e.g. development).
 Then there are other jobs that run on a daily and weekly cadence that provide coverage not included in the AR.

-One major concern is the total number of times we run the AR for the number of PRs we receive.
-Not only do we require an AR run for every submitted PR, but also about half of the PRs require more than one AR run before all the jobs succeed.
-This can be the result of an error caught by the AR or the result of a flaky test both of which require another AR run.
+The main concern is that our infrastructure costs have increased 53% since O3DE's launch.
+One contributing factor is the total number of times we run the AR for the number of PRs we receive.
+We require an AR run for every submitted PR and about half of the PRs require more than one AR run before all the jobs succeed.
+Another factor is the cost of our current build resources.
+Due to the size of our project, higher spec build resources were selected to maintain acceptable build times.
+However, we are now willing to accept longer build times in favor for lower cost resources.
+At the same time, we will investigate ways to mitigate this impact.

-The total number of AR runs combined with its total runtime contribute to O3DE’s rising infrastructure costs.
+The total number of AR runs combined with the setup of our build resources contribute to O3DE’s rising infrastructure costs.
 Additionally, the current configuration of the AR makes it expensive to run and difficult for SIG-Build to onboard new platforms without exceeding our spending targets.

 This also limits our ability to scale and introduce new features to improve developer velocity.
 As our incoming contributions increase, so do our costs by a significant amount.